 Download Earlier Checkpoints

-You can now download a stack’s checkpoint file directly from the Pulumi Console.
+You can now download a stack’s checkpoint file directly from the Pulumi Service.
 You can get the

 same data from the command-line, using